kenmoini/certificate-sentinel-operator/README.md

 *THIS!
 IS!
 KUBERNETES!*

-So ya know, make a Namespace to get started...
+So, ya know, make a Namespace to get started...

 ```yaml
 ---